-Copenhagen is not a huge city.
+While it’s not a huge city, there are a lot of things to do in Copenhagen.
 Many amusements are within walking distance from each other, especially in the inner city, so you could take a taxi and stay in that area.
 Another option is to buy a 24-hour public transit pass valid for use on buses, the metro system, and trains.
-If you plan to see a lot of attractions, you can also purchase the Copenhagen City Pass that will give you entrance to multiple sites including transportation.
+If you plan to see a lot of attractions, you might look for a city pass that will give you entrance to multiple sites including transportation.
 For less time, here’s a 2.5 hour walking tour of must-see sites.

 One Day in Copenhagen